Jump to section

 So what do you do?
 You sharpen up your employee retention plan.

-But before we show you how to do that, let’s review what employee retention means and why employees leave in the first place.
+But before we show you how to do that, let’s review what employee retention means, why employees leave, and how to increase your employee retention rate.

 What is employee retention?